Atlanta Dream Co-Owner Loeffler Loses Senate Seat in Georgia Runoffs

-Georgia’s Republican incumbent Sen. Kelly Loeffler, co-owner of the WNBA’s Atlanta Dream, lost her Senate seat in Georgia’s runoff special election on Monday to one of her Democratic challengers, Rev. Raphael Warnock.
+Georgia Republican incumbent Sen. Kelly Loeffler, co-owner of the WNBA’s Atlanta Dream, lost her Senate seat in the state’s runoff special election on Tuesday to her Democratic challenger, Rev. Raphael Warnock.
 Though the AP and other media outlets have projected Warnock as the race’s winner with 98% of the votes counted, Loeffler has yet to concede.
 If the results hold, Warnock would be the first Georgia Democrat elected to the Senate in two decades.

 Loeffler’s defeat means that GOP control of the U.S. Senate hangs in the balance—contingent upon a Purdue victory—in one of the most hotly contested and expensive congressional elections in history.

-Note: (This story has been updated to correct the day of the runoff election as Tuesday, not Monday.)